Lil Mariko: 2019–2021: Initial success and Lil Mariko

 The collaborative single "Where's My Juul??" was freestyled by Lil Mariko as a joke in August 2019 using a beat made by Full Tac.
-The track benefited from Zhang's heavy metal past and love of 1990's rave music.
+The track benefited from Zhang's heavy metal past and love of 1990s rave music.
 Guitarist Russ Chell provides the metal riff on the track.
 Despite being made as a joke, Zhang took serious influence from Mindless Self Indulgence and The Prodigy.
 The music video for the track was released on December 18.
 Lil Mariko's vocals were also likened to Poppy.
 The single was thematically compared to the 2006 viral hit Shoes by Liam Kyle Sullivan.
 It would later reach a wider audience through the video sharing social media service TikTok, becoming a trend where users would lip sync to the song before transforming into creepy characters after the breakdown.
 The trend was comparatively similar to the clown check trend where users would do the same but to Insane Clown Posse songs instead.
 The music video for "Where's My Juul??" was also temporarily removed from YouTube after receiving a copyright claim from Stevie Emerson, also known as Slappers Only on YouTube, disputing the use of the phrase "where's my Juul?" but was later reinstated.

 The couple's next single was "Don't Touch" which received similar viral acclaim, released on April 20, 2020.
 Later followed by a remix of Dorian Electra's track "Sorry Bro (I Love You)" on June 22 with a music video later uploaded on June 26.
 Their third release of 2020, "Shiny" was released on September 3 with its music video uploaded on March 20, 2021.
 Lil Mariko featured on Dorian Electra's album My Agenda on the track "Ram It Down" also featuring vocals from Mood Killer and Lil Texas.
 "Ram It Down" was described as hyperpop with a distinct metal flair.
 Lil Mariko and Full Tac performed together during Dorian Electra's My Agenda Online Twitch stream on October 24, a fundraising event for Black Trans Femmes in the Arts.

 Lil Mariko's self-titled debut EP was released on March 18, 2021, and featured her previous singles "Don't Touch" and "Shiny".
 The track "Disgusting" featured guest vocals from Zheani.
 The EP received a positive 4 out of 5 review by the student newspaper The Globe.
 On April 3, Lil Mariko performed for Chester Lockhart's Chester's Bday Party live-streamed event.
 The event also encouraged donations to The Okra Project and Red Canary Song.